gvwilson/sensibleadventures/short-stories/35-pounds.md

 Jan 16, 1912: they reach the pole and find Amundsen's cairn and black flag, and the clear traces of dogs' paws---many dogs.

-A note in the Polheim tent: "Dear Captain Scott---As you probably are the first to reach this area after us, I will ask you to kindly forward this letter ot King Haakon VII.
+A note in the Polheim tent: "Dear Captain Scott---As you probably are the first to reach this area after us, I will ask you to kindly forward this letter to King Haakon VII.
 If you can use any of the articles left in the tent please do not hesitate to do so.
 The sledge left outside may be of use to you.
 With kind regards I wish you a safe return.
 Yours truly, Roald Amundsen."
 But there was no sledge.

 Jan 24-29, 1912: "the sledge with our good wind behind runs splendidly" (Scott).
 But the men are miserable: pus-filled frostbite sores, Wilson suffering tortures in his eyes.
 Bowers stopped recording times of meteorological observations---his watch had gone awry.